-Finally, RFP360 makes it easy to score RFP responses so you can find and select the right vendor — which is, after all, the entire point of engaging in the RFP process in the first place.
+Finally, RFP360 makes it easy to score RFP responses so you can find and select the right vendor — which is, after all, the entire point of the RFP process in the first place.

-At ihouse — a consulting firm specializing in HRIS analysis and system selection, project management, and systems consulting — users find this feature particularly helpful.
+At ihouse — a consulting firm specializing in HRIS analysis and system selection, project management and systems consulting — users find this feature particularly helpful.